-The second phase of this course is highly practical in nature, as we will teach you over 100 Beginners Aerial Hoop techniques.
+The second phase of this course will cover the hoop-specific practical elements.
 You will learn the first part of the Spin City aerial hoop syllabus, a series of strength and conditioning techniques to help your beginners progress and we will complete your practical training with beginners’ combinations, sequences and choreography.
 This course will provide you with every aspect you need to start teaching confident and effective aerial hoop classes for adults in your community.

 UNIT 1 – WARM UPS AND COOL DOWNS